Ellen Birx received a B.S. in education from Northern Arizona University and a B.S. in nursing from Texas Woman's University.

 For many years, he worked as a reading specialist in public schools.
 For 13 years he was an Adjunct Assistant Professor in the College of Education and Human Development at Radford University in Radford, Virginia.

-Charles and Ellen began practicing Zen meditation in 1974 and in 1998 they received dharma transmission from Roshi Robert Jinsen Kennedy in the White Plum lineage.
+Charles and Ellen began practicing Zen meditation in 1974.
+They received Dharma transmission in 1998 and inka in 2014 from Roshi Robert Jinsen Kennedy in the White Plum lineage.

 They are members of the American Zen Teachers Association and the White Plum Asanga.
 They are co-founders of New River Zen Community in Radford, Virginia.
 They frequently speak at Zen retreats, conferences, and at community organizations locally and across the country.